 |Type of Screen||Web Block|

 - When creating or editing a blank screen in a web application, there should be web blocks for the layout, header, menu and footer, or

 - When creating or editing an Email web application, there is only one block required.

 The main content of the screens is placed in the block named Layout.
-Depending on the platform for which the theme is developed, the layout can consist of different placeholders.
-For example, the layout in web application must have a placeholder that will show content (MainContent), but the breadcrumbs placeholder is optional.
+Depending on the platform for which the Theme is developed, the layout can consist of different placeholders.
+For example, the layout in web application must have a placeholder that shows content (MainContent), but the breadcrumbs placeholder is optional.

 What placeholders to use depends on the type of screen.
 Here is an overview for the web applications: